 Heating expenses are a significant part of a household budget.
 By installing a radiant floor heating system, you turn a small investment into real cost-savings, not to mention increasing the value of your home.
 Radiant floor heating systems not only provide superior warmth, but are also extremely efficient.
 With heated floors, you can lower room temperatures by a few degrees yet still enjoy the same level of comfort as a room with a higher temperature setting that is warmed by traditional heating methods.
 Heat isn't wasted by blowing hot air from vents that quickly rises to the ceiling before cooling.

 ComfortTile mats feature thin heating cable on an adhesive-backed fiberglass mesh for easy roll-out installation.
 The mats with pre-spaced cable facilitate quick installation, and the mat backing can be cut on site to make turns as needed.
 (However, be sure to never cut or damage the heating cable.)
-ComfortTile floor heating systems have been around for decades, and are a proven favorite among professional installers.
+ComfortTile floor heating systems have been around for decades, and are a proven favorite among homeowners and professional installers.
 The systems are reliable, effective and offer precise control with Warmzone's advanced thermostat options.

 The greatest cause for concern when installing hydronic heated floor systems on any remodeling job involves the complexities of the thickness of the PEX tubing.
 However, Warmzone addresses these issues by offering the most advanced, low-modular in-floor boards that offer the most efficient and advanced alternative.
 Warmzone hydronic systems house PEX tubing in its proper spacing and pattern, and can be installed directly beneath wood, carpeting, tile, and other surfaces.
 For more information on Warmzone's hydronic floor heating systems, visit our hydronic floor heating systems web page.